sheldonhull/digital-garden/notes/posts/2022/2022-06-14-check-azure-devops-pr-for-conventional-commit-title.md

 - Is it needed...
 No.
 - Is it the only way...
 No.
-- Is consistency better than inconsistentcy, mostly yes.
+- Is consistency better than inconsistentcy, mostly yes.<!-- more -->

 I've used conventional commit most of my career and it's a fine basic standard, even if sometimes it feels strange as you get used to it.
 I think it's far better than inconsistency and is common enough with tooling you can do some nice release, changelog, and versioning with it.